galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

  ![Facets of Cellular Identity](../../images/scrna_nbt3711.png "Revealing the vectors of cellular identity with single-cell genomics, Nature Biotechnology, 2016")

-This tutorial is in part inspired by aspects of the [Hemberg workflow](https://hemberg-lab.github.io/scRNA.seq.course/) at the Sanger institute, as well as the [CGATOxford](https://github.com/CGATOxford/UMI-tools) workflow.
+This tutorial is in part inspired by aspects of the [Hemberg workflow](https://hemberg-lab.github.io/scRNA.seq.course/) at the Sanger institute, as well as the [CGATOxford workflow](https://github.com/CGATOxford/UMI-tools) which provides the **UMI-tools** suite that we make use of.
 The barcoding follows the [CelSeq2 protocol](#details-the-celseq2-protocol) and uses the lane configuration as that utilized by the Freiburg MPI Grün lab.

 # Analysis Strategy
 {:.no_toc}